laokaow/IoT-Stovetop/README.md

 **What to change?**

-Getting a stronger and more consumer grade temperature sensor.
+- Getting a stronger and more consumer grade temperature sensor.
 Trimming the cables.
-Creating my own frontend and backend for more freedom when visualizing the data.
+- Creating my own frontend and backend for more freedom when visualizing the data.
+- Have more color coded dupont cables.
+Easier when one color means one thing.
+Red = power for example.

 **Extras to buy**